bovem/stock-tracker/README.md

 ### Exploratory Data Analysis

-From the data provided by API(open, close, high, low and volume), I calculated Percentage change using formula.
+From the data provided by API(open, close, high, low and volume), I calculated Percentage change using formula:

 ``Percentage Change = ((Current Price - Open Price)/Open Price)x100``

 I used a "ticker.csv" file for fetching name of the company from its ticker symbol.

 ### Data Visualization